oteomamo/BroadwayShows-Blazor/README.md

 ## Streamlined Onboarding

-BroadwayShows facilitates a hassle-free entry point which allows for website brousing with or without authentication.
-A simple sign-in or sign-up process through Auth0 is implemented though.
-Once logged in, allowed users are welcomed by edit the database and perform CRUD operations under one page.
-The user-friendly interface guarantees a smooth navigation experience, allowing easy and secure access of data from the database.
+BroadwayShows offers a streamlined entry for users, enabling browsing with optional authentication.
+A straightforward sign-in or sign-up via Auth0 is available.
+Once authenticated, authorized users gain access to a single-page interface for database editing and comprehensive CRUD operations.
+This user-friendly design ensures seamless navigation and secure, efficient data access.

 ## Efficient Communication & Team Dynamics

-The BroadwayShows project emphasizes efficient communication and collaborative team dynamics.
-The development process involves clear task distribution, focusing on areas like Blazor Server connections, C# Library and API, user Authentication via Auth0, website design elements, and SQL server management.
-Regular team meetings and agile methodologies ensure synchronized progress' and effective problem-solving.
+The BroadwayShows project, with its focus on effective teamwork and communication, now incorporates an Azure SQL database for enhanced data management.
+This update enhances areas such as Blazor Server connections, C# Library and API, user authentication via Auth0, and website design elements.
+The team continues to use agile methodologies and regular meetings for synchronized progress and efficient problem-solving, with the integration of Azure SQL database adding a new dimension to their SQL server management strategies.

 ## Secure Data Transfer